Cheesy Egg Puffs

 - In another bowl, combine eggs and cheeses.
 Melt remaining butter; add to egg mixture.
 Stir into dry ingredients along with mushroom mixture.

 - Fill greased muffin cups three-fourths full.
-Bake at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.
 Carefully run the knife around edge of muffin cups before removing.
-Yield: 2-1/2 dozen.

 I have made these repeatedly over the years, adding crumbled bacon to them.
 Many times after baking I will freeze them individually and pull out what I need for breakfast and zap them in the microwave to reheat.
 They are WONDERFUL and great for low carb diets!